samgutentag/samgutentag.github.io/docs/_posts/2020-03-26-slack-status-webhooks.md

 ### Using StatusHook.cool URLs

 Assuming you can continue, give your app a name.
-I chose "Slack Stutus" for mine, because that is all the app is managing.
+I chose "Slack Status" for mine, because that is all the app is managing.

 Fill out all the required fields in "Basic Information" and the "Developer Contact Information" then click the blue Continue button.

 ![zoom_01](https://i.imgur.com/zc2TZQS.png)

-Toggle "ON" the Event Subsciptions.
+Toggle "ON" the Event Subscriptions.
 You will be adding one for each StatusHook URL

 ![zoom_02](https://i.imgur.com/LdBEuWD.png)